Frequently Asked Questions About Investing

 Upon committing to an investment, your money will be transferred to an escrow account where an independent escrow provider will steward your investment until it is accepted by the issuer.
 You will receive a notice of investment commitment sent by Raise Green that tells you:

 If a campaign that you committed to meets its target, then your investment commitment will transition into a permanent investment unless you cancel within the limits identified on this page.
-Raise Green is prohibited by law from touching your money.
-When you invest, your funds are transferred to an escrow account held by TriState Bank in the name of North Capital Private Securities.
+Raise Green and the Issuer are prohibited by law from touching your money during the raise period.
+When you invest, your funds go directly to an escrow account held by TriState Bank in the name of North Capital Private Securities, the Escrow Agent.

 - What happens if a project doesn’t raise enough money?